temporalio/proposals/server/update-workflow-interface/update-workflow-interface.md

 Update operation.
 The UpdateResponse is accessed via gRPC or SDK-specific APIs wrapping the same.
 UpdateResponses become durable parts of a given workflow's history.
-UpdateResponses can be accessed after the lifecycle of the Update has completed, subject to history storage & archival configuration.
+UpdateResponses can be accessed after the lifecycle of the Update has completed, subject to workflow retention.

 ## Use Cases